JackieMarie/assignment-5_culbreath-jackie/README.md

 I have reviewed the list of deductions for this project and in the syllabus.

 ## Comments
-Struggled with the form branch and the load listener in the custom branch.
+Created a different JavaScript file for each branch.
+Listener branch uses main.js; the form branch uses form.js; and the custom branch uses custom.js.
 Sometimes I can code easily and other times it takes hours and hours to do one thing!